Baby on Board (Modern Family)

-"Baby on Board" is the 24th episode of the third season, as well as the season finale of the American sitcom Modern Family, and the series' 72nd episode overall.
+"Baby on Board" is the 24th episode and season finale of the third season of the American sitcom Modern Family, and the series' 72nd episode overall.
 It aired on May 23, 2012 on ABC.
 The episode was written by Abraham Higginbotham and directed by Steven Levitan.
 The episode features guest actors Reid Ewing and Terri Hoyos.
 It was viewed by 10.07 million people in its original US broadcast.

 Plot

 Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) are getting ready for Lily's (Aubrey Anderson-Emmons) dance recital when they receive a phone call from the adoption agency telling them a woman in Calexico has chosen them and gone into early labor.
 They drop Lily off with Jay (Ed O'Neill) and Manny (Rico Rodriguez) while bringing Gloria (Sofía Vergara) as translator; she gets carsick on the ride down.
 At the hospital, Gloria translates that the child is healthy but a series of increasingly dramatic events involving associates and members of the family culminate in the grandmother (Terri Hoyos) deciding to raise the child herself.

 At the recital, Lily gets stage fright--in part due to Mitch and Cam's absence--and Jay agrees to dance with her while Manny records.

 Alex (Ariel Winter) is getting ready to attend her first prom.
 Phil (Ty Burrell) and Claire (Julie Bowen) are excited that she's attending but are equally shocked that Haley (Sarah Hyland) isn't.
 Instead, she goes or job interview and picks up groceries to cook a dinner for her parents and Dylan (Reid Ewing).
 Alex's date, Michael (Joe Metcalf), arrives; Phil and Claire think he’s gay.

 After dinner, Dylan lets it slip that he and Haley plan to move into an apartment after her graduation, now that she has a job and will be taking community college classes.
 Claire is against this, explaining to Haley that this will be the first in a series of life choices Haley may regret when she's older.
 Haley calls Claire out for being pessimistic before Dylan and Luke reveal that Haley got a college acceptance letter from a four-year school.
 Dylan insists she go, but not before they go to prom for a symbolic final night together.

 That morning, Alex reveals that she had a great time at prom while Haley is hungover and Dylan is asleep on the couch.
 Claire gives Haley a fake hangover remedy that cause her to throw up.

 Returning from Calexico, a heartbroken Mitch and Cam decide to put their adoption plans on hold while Gloria learns that she's pregnant.